psteitz/text-classification/README.md

 # text-classification
 This repo contains examples of three different ways to do text classification.
+1. Supervised, using fine-tuning a transformer model
+2. Transfer, using a pre-trained transformer nli model
+4. Few shot, using a chat-trained LLM

-The examples use open source data.
+The examples use open source modles and data.
+Huggingface datasets are used to manage training data and store model prediction results.
+Huggingface models create predictions.

 Repeating these experiments with other datasets would be helpful.
 PRs reporting results ideally including datasets are most welcome,

 ## Supervised transformer-based
 Start with a pre-trained transformer model, add a layer to classify embeddings of input texts anf fine-tune with labelled data.